lucaslingle/pytorch_drl/README.md

   - The first of the five arguments under each network is ```preprocessing```.
   - The class names for these preprocessing operations serve as keys in a dictionary, and their values are class-specific arguments.
   - Currently, you should only have to use ```ToChannelMajor``` (for environments with visual observations) or {}, the dictionary with no elements.
   - In general, preprocessing class names can be found in submodules of ```drl/agents/preprocessing```.
+  - Preprocessing operations are applied in the order they are specified.
 - Architecture:
   - The second of the five arguments under each network is ```architecture```.
   - Under this heading, two values must be specified: cls_name and cls_args.